Aid and Poverty: the Political Economy of International Development Assistance (906N1)

 Spring teaching

-This course provides you with a historically-grounded assessment of international development assistance and its potential to reduce poverty through detailed treatment of the arguments for and against aid.
-There will be a strong emphasis on the new aid architecture as well as the special circumstances of 'fragile' states and the role of aid.
+The module provides a historically grounded assessment of international development assistance and its potential to reduce poverty through detailed treatment of the arguments for and against aid.
+There's a strong focus on the new aid architecture as well as the special circumstances of fragile states and the role of aid.
+Questions you’ll explore include:

 Teaching